-As children move through BRIT Kids they will learn a variety of dance skills, delivered by several different teachers.
-They will explore a variety of dance styles, from street dance to contemporary to jazz.
-At BRIT Kids Dance classes, we work on strength, flexibility and coordination through warm-ups and technical exercises.
-BRIT Kids urges its students to discover their choreography skills and express their individuality through dance.
-Dance offers students the opportunity to learn about posture, coordination and position in dance; lose inhibitions and gain confidence while developing greater balance, flexibility and strength, and gain an understanding of performance and technicality.
+As children move through BRIT Kids they will learn a variety of dance skills, delivered by several different teachers who are either current or ex professional dancers.
+All teachers cover a variety of dance styles, from street dance to contemporary and everything in between.
+In BRIT Kids Dance classes, we work on strength, flexibility and coordination through warm-ups and technical exercises.
+Dance offers students the opportunity to learn about posture, coordination and placement.
+Classes will encourage children to lose inhibitions and gain confidence while developing greater balance, flexibility, strength and musicality.
+These classes run all day between 9.30am and 3.30pm.

 By studying the composition and lyricism of popular music song writers and artists, students will learn to write in a variety of genres and in a variety of different subject matters.
 They will begin to formulate an understanding of all aspects of song writing, including form/structure, lyric writing, and subject, reading your audience, self-expression, style, arrangement and collaboration.
 Through exposure to new and exciting musical genres, styles and approaches, working in groups to ‘co-write’, composing and writing to a variety of different briefs and the opportunity to experiment with their own writing style, students will build a repertoire of material that will develop their own artistic identity and unique writing styles.
-Please note this is a 1 1/2 hour class and fees reflect this.
+This class is one and a half hours and runs at 12.30 - 2pm.